 In March 2022, I had coffee with her Mum and she was telling me what a lovely girl Edee was (I have met her many times since then and can confirm this is true) but how she struggled in so many ways, and the impact this had on the wider family.

-I begged her Mum to let me help raised funds to get this dog, even though she was of the view that nobody would possibly want to contribute, and she agreed.
+I begged her Mum to let me help raise funds to get this dog, even though she was of the view that nobody would possibly want to contribute, and she agreed.

 If you have read my story, you will know I am now a 'spin' (indoor cycling) instructor and I started telling my classes about it and booked the arctic trip, as well as committing to the mountains of the Tour de France once more.